Use of Laser Pointers: Texas Penal Code §42.13

 Texas Criminal Law

-The Use of Laser Pointers crime in the state of Texas gives police the right to arrest you if they believe you knowingly direct a light from a laser pointer at a firefighter, medical worker, or uniformed officer of any kind.
-Learn more detailed information about the Use of Laser Pointers offense below.
+The Texas Use of Laser Pointers law gives police the right to arrest you if they believe you knowingly directed a light from a laser pointer at a police officer, firefighter, medical worker, or uniformed officer of any kind.

-Use of Laser Pointers is classified in the Texas Penal Code under Title 9 “Offenses Against Public Order and Decency”, Chapter 42 “Disorderly Conduct and Related Offenses.”
+The Penal Code codifies the Texas Use of Laser Pointers law under Title 9 “Offenses Against Public Order and Decency,” Chapter 42 “Disorderly Conduct and Related Offenses.”
+Learn more about the Texas offense of Use of Laser Pointers below.

 What is the current Texas law about Use of Laser Pointers?